aeternity/aepp-calldata-js/README.md

 ## Quick Start

-There is single module `Encoder` that should be imported and instanciated.
+There is single module `Encoder` that should be imported and instantiated.
 The constructor takes a single argument - [Sophia ACI](https://github.com/aeternity/aesophia/blob/master/docs/aeso_aci.md) as string.

 The `encode` method is used to encode calldata taking the contract name as first argument, then function name and list of contract call arguments as last argument.

-The `decode` method is used to decode contract call results while the first two arguments are the same as the encoding method the last one is the actuall result to be decoded.
+The `decode` method is used to decode contract call results while the first two arguments are the same as the encoding method the last one is the actual result to be decoded.

 NodeJS example: